Hong Kong gives protesters green light for big march on Sunday

 Protesters accuse China of increasingly interfering in freedoms promised to the former British colony when it was returned to Chinese rule in 1997.
 China denies interfering in Hong Kong's affairs.

-(Reporting by Sarah Wu and Twinnie Siu; Writing by David Dolan; Editing by Simon Cameron-Moore)
+(Reporting by Sarah Wu and Twinnie Siu; Additional reporting by Jessie Pang and Aleksander Solum; Writing by David Dolan; Editing by Simon Cameron-Moore and Alex Richardson)

 ((david.dolan@tr.com; +81 3 6441 1526; Reuters Messaging: david.dolan.thomsonreuters.com@reuters.net))